Dimensions of Culture Program

 The Dimensions of Culture Program (DOC) welcomes Teaching Assistant applicants who are committed to intersectionality, antiracism, and interdisciplinary approaches to American culture as tools for honing the critical thinking and writing skills of first-year students in Thurgood Marshall College.
 Many graduate students who TA in DOC will find their own research enhanced by engagement with DOC faculty and TAs with interests and expertise in the social sciences and humanities.
 Moreover, the opportunity to teach in an interdisciplinary first-year writing program like DOC can greatly strengthen academic CVs while providing rigorous training in pedagogical philosophies and practical approaches.

-The DOC Director, Dr. Amanda Solomon Amorao, and Associate Director, Dr. Emily Johnston, guide and mentor Teaching Assistants weekly in antiracist writing pedagogy, specifically the instruction of composition and analysis of texts as potent forms of social justice.
-As part of DOC’s commitment to antiracist pedagogy and to mitigating the harm of standards-based grading on low-income students of Color, DOC utilizes specifications-based contract grading.
-Under specifications-based contract grading, students are assessed on learning and revision rather than mastery.
+The DOC Director and Associate Director guide and mentor Teaching Assistants weekly in antiracist writing pedagogy, specifically the instruction of composition and analysis of texts as potent forms of social justice.
+As part of DOC’s commitment to antiracist pedagogy and to mitigating the harm of standards-based grading on low-income students of color, DOC utilizes specifications-based grading.
+Under specifications-based contract grading, students are assessed on revision and engagement in the practice of writing.

 All graduate student Teaching Assistants are required to enroll in DOC 500: Apprentice Teaching – Marshall each quarter in which they’re employed.
 In this 4-unit graduate seminar they will receive training in best pedagogical practices, including but not limited to: responding to student writing, developing students’ critical reading and argumentative writing skills, guiding students in developing metacognition and rhetorical flexibility, cultivating a democratic and antiracist classroom, working with multilingual writers, and fostering academic integrity.